-For those who like to drink coffee, let it be known that the Argentines drink their coffee very strong.
-It can be served as café solo, café con leche, café cortado, sombra (more milk than coffee), or café americano.
+For those who like to drink coffee, let it be known that the Spaniards drink their coffee very strong!
+It can be served as café solo, café con leche, café cortado, sombra (more milk than coffee; colloquially called a "nube"), or café americano.
 Try each while sitting at your favorite sidewalk café.

-When eating in a restaurant, remember that Argentines seldom eat lunch before 2 or 3 p.m. and eat dinner late, usually around 9 or 10 at night.
+When eating in a restaurant, remember that Spaniards seldom eat lunch before 2 or 3 p.m. and eat dinner late, usually around 9 or 10 at night.
+Before dining out, many people stop by a tapas bar to sample a number of dishes at a reasonable price.
 It may take a few weeks to adjust to this eating schedule.

-Mendoza is known for its wine and you will find a variety of vineyards in the area.
-The city is also particularly known for its asados (grilled meats) and Italian cuisine.
-Thanks to the irrigation systems in place, the area offers fresh fruits and vegetables, which can be purchased at daily open-air markets.
+Málaga is known for a variety of convent sweets - candies of coconut and quince, cookies, and cupcakes.
+The availability of these sweets is particularly noticeable during late November and December, as people prepare for the celebration of Christmas.
+The city is also particularly known for its sweet wine and raisins.
+Thanks to the climate, the area offers the freshest of fruits (and juices) and vegetables.
+Many are homegrown and can be purchased at daily open-air markets.
 These markets often sell other products as well, but you can check out other prices in department stores.
 When shopping, you will discover that the smaller shops are open from 9:30 a.m. to 1:30 p.m., and then again from 5 p.m. to 8 p.m.
-Supermarkets and department stores usually stay open all day.
+Supermarkets and department stores usually stay open all day, but not twenty-four hours like in the U.S., and they will be closed on Sundays.

-You will find that Argentines run on a very different eating schedule than U.S. Americans.
-Your breakfast will be provided in your homestay, although many may eat their breakfasts in the workplace.
+You will find that Spaniards run on a very different eating schedule than U.S. Americans.
+Your breakfast will be provided in your homestay, although many Malagueños eat their breakfasts in the workplace.
 Lunch is typically eaten at home.
-Past Dickinson students have expressed surprise at the size and style of lunch in Mendoza - it is the main and largest meal of the day.
+Past Dickinson students have expressed surprise at the size and style of lunch in Málaga - it is the main and largest meal of the day.
 Dinner is a lighter meal, comparable to lunch in the U.S.

 Your homestay family will provide you with three meals a day.
 If you will be out of the house for lunch because you are traveling on a Dickinson trip or because you have classes, you can ask the host family member who prepares the meals to make a sandwich that you can carry with you.
-One of the biggest sources of friction with Argentine host families is poor communication on the part of the student regarding meals.
+One of the biggest sources of friction with Spanish host families is poor communication on the part of the student regarding meals.
 If you are not sure if you are going to be present for a meal, make sure to inform your host family!
 Otherwise they will prepare food for you that will go to waste, not to mention the fact that they will probably wait for you to come home before they start eating.
 Feel free to keep your own schedule, just be sure to clearly communicate it to your family so as to avoid inconveniencing them.